fvalenza/vaultview.nvim/README.md

-					name = "dailyBoard", -- name of the board as printed in the top of UI parser = "daily", -- parser used to retrieve information to display in the view -> currently supported parsers: "daily", "moc" viewlayout = "carousel", -- how information is displayed in the view -> currently supported layouts: "carousel", "columns" daily_notes_folder = "vault/0-dailynotes", -- folder inside vault where daily notes are stored.
-Daily_parser currently do NOT parse recursively so all dailynotes should be in the same dir
+					name = "dailyBoard", -- name of the board as printed in the top of UI parser = "daily", -- parser used to retrieve information to display in the view -> currently supported parsers: "daily", "moc" viewlayout = "carousel", -- how information is displayed in the view -> currently supported layouts: "carousel", "columns" subfolder = "vault/0-dailynotes", -- optional subfolder inside vault to limit the scope of the parser pattern = "yyyy-mm-dd", -- only the filename, without extension -- TODO: support regex -- show_empty_months = false, -- TODO: not implemented yet },
-				},
 				{
 					name = "mocBoard",
 					parser = "moc",
 					viewlayout = "columns",
+                    subfolder = "vault/1-MOCs",
+                    pattern = "*", -- only the filename, without extension -- TODO: support regex
-					pattern = "vault/1-MOCs/*.md", -- could be "subdir/*" or "yyyy-mm-dd.md" or "moc-*.md"
+					file_title = "strip-moc", -- TODO: could be "date" or "basename" or "strip-moc".
+Currently the moc parser always strips because for MY needs it's prettier
 				},
 			},
 		}